 WHAT IS TEXAS 4-H ROUNDUP?

-- Contest involves answering questions about subject matter of that project area
+- Contest involves answering questions about subject matter of that project area (similar to jeopardy style)

 1. Swine Quiz Bowl